Nintendo’s mini SNES has already been hacked to run more games

 In fact, the emulator will even run NES titles, as well.

-A couple things:
+A couple of things:

 It’s illegal to use unofficial ROMs, so rule-followers may want to click away for fear of temptation.